FC Skala Stryi (1911): Club of Austria-Hungary and Poland

 The first recorded match in Stryi was at times of Austria-Hungary, so called Kingdom of Galicia and Lodomeria on 29 June 1906 when a team of Stryj gymnasium (high school) lost to a team from Lemberg (Lviv).
 The next year (1907) in Stryj was established Studencki Klub Sportowy which soon was renamed as KS Pogon Stryj.

 Starting from around 1910 there started to appear number of football teams in the city of Stryi: Pogon (Polish), Hakoah (Jewish), Sich (Ukrainian).
 Sich that was created in 1911 was the predecessor of Skala.
 The president of Sich became well known Ukrainian composer Ostap Nyzhankivsky.
 Due to the fact that name Sich can be very politically offensive towards Polish nationals, the name was changed to Skala in 1912 as USC Skala.
 As a word Skala is an obsolete form of another word Skelia and it is also used in the Russian language.
 However soon after 1912 the club disappeared.
 Some players joined the SSC Pogon Stryj, others discontinued to play football.
 During the World War I there was no sport life in Stryi.
 During the Ukrainian-Polish War, Poles killed Ostap Nyzhankivsky in 1919.

 In 1922 the football team Skala Stryi was revived as a section of the Gymnastic Association Sokil.
 Sokil was a member of the Ukrainian Sports Union which however refused to cooperate with the Polish authorities therefore the Ukrainian teams were banned from the Polish competitions.
 In 1925 Skala Stryi became an independent organization and a member of the Ukrainian Sports Union.
 Starting from 1928 the Ukrainian football clubs started to join the Lviv District Football Union.
 The first team that joined the union was the Sports Association Ukraine.
 In 1931 Skala also followed that example.
 In 1933 however the club left the Lviv District Football Union and returned to the Ukrainian Sports Union.
 In 1936 Skala once again joined the Polish Football Federation.
 There was created the new Stanislawow District Football Union and all clubs from Stryi were initially transferred to it.
-However due to difficult transportation communications with the rest of the Stanislawow Voivodeship, the city clubs petitioned to stay with the Lviv District Football Union.
+However, due to difficult transportation communications with the rest of the Stanislawow Voivodeship, the city clubs petitioned to stay with the Lviv District Football Union.

+Avanhard (Naftovyk, Kolhospnyk) Stryi

+Following the Soviet annexation in 1944, Skala was disbanded.
+In the city of Stryi, Soviet sports organizations such as Avanhard, Lokomotyv, Kolhospnyk, and Naftovyk were formed.
+In 1949 and 1951, Naftovyk and then Kolhospnyk competed at the republican football competitions (Football Championship of the Ukrainian SSR).
+At that time, the Stryi's football teams also competed at the Drohobych Oblast football competitions.
+Following the merger of Drohobych Oblast in May of 1959, the Stryi's football teams were competing in the Lviv Oblast football competitions.
+In 1971 to 1973, Avanhard competed at the republican competitions for KFK (Ukrainian Amateur Football Championship).